Rijul24/Smart-Planner/README.md

 <img width="942" alt="Screenshot 2022-10-27 at 7 49 59 PM" src="https://user-images.githubusercontent.com/77240047/198311983-fcd83434-e1fe-4d57-8b5a-4dd46656c8dc.png">

+### Software Requirement Specification

+The SRS for our project can be found [here](https://docs.google.com/document/d/11f_tdjZVfTYBLwwx7PC_PWYXFzIEprG-a1ly5RyiHi8/edit)

 ### Our team

 Our team for this software engineering project has the following members